SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: System Architecture

 Unfortunately, we are not aware of a practical method to compute clearing prices exactly.
 (The number of bits required to represent exact clearing prices may be extremely large~\cite{devanur2016rational}, and in a natural extension of the \SPEEDEX{} model~\cite{ramseyer2022batch} the clearing prices are not even rational.) \SPEEDEX{} therefore uses \emph{approximate} clearing prices.

 At nonexact clearing prices, the conceptual auctioneer will not have enough of some asset(s) to pay out all offers willing to accept the market price. \SPEEDEX{} addresses this deficit in two ways.
 First, the auctioneer proportionally reduces the amount it pays out to offers by a small fraction---in other words, it charges a commission.
 Commissions are common for exchanges, whether decentralized or not, though \SPEEDEX{} does it for market clearing rather than profit reasons.
-(To avoid incentivizing high trading costs, the implementation returns commissions to the asset issuers.)
+To avoid incentivizing high trading costs, the implementation returns commissions to the asset issuers, and one goal of our price computation algorithm's design is to make this commission as low as computationally practical.
 Second, the auctioneer can refrain from filling some marketable offers.
 Whereas in a perfect Arrow-Debreu exchange market, offers at the market price may be partially filled or not filled, in \SPEEDEX{} the same applies to offers very close to the market price, even if they still beat the market price by a small percentage.

 \SPEEDEX{} always rounds trades in favor of the auctioneer.
 Our implementation burns collected transaction fees and accumulated rounding error (effectively returning them to the issuer by reducing the issuer's liabilities).
 The \stellar{} implementation eliminates the fee and returns the accumulated rounding error to asset issuers.